ProAI/laravel-handlebars/README.md

 ### Partials

 This package automatically adds the directory of the current template to the basedir of LightnCandy.
 By that it is possible to easily include other Handlebars templates in the same directory.
-Just write `{{> comment}}` to include `comment.hb` from the same directory.
+Just write `{{> comment}}` to include `comment.hbs` from the same directory.

 ### Example Template